wirecloud-fiware/ngsi-type-browse-widget/README.md

   WireCloud 0.7.0+ in a experimental basis, future versions of WireCloud can change the way to use it making this option not funcional and requiring you to upgrade this operator.
+- **NGSI tenant/service**: Tenant/service to use when connecting to the context broker.
+Must be a string of alphanumeric characters (lowercase) and the `_` symbol.
+Maximum length is 50 characters.
+If empty, the default tenant will be used

 ### Wiring